Survivor Series: WarGames (2024)

-The 2024 Survivor Series: WarGames was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American promotion WWE.
-It was the 38th annual Survivor Series and took place on Saturday, November 30, 2024, at the Rogers Arena in Vancouver, British Columbia, Canada, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The 2024 Survivor Series: WarGames was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American promotion WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 38th annual Survivor Series and took place on November 30, 2024, at the Rogers Arena in Vancouver, British Columbia, Canada.
 This was the third annual Survivor Series based around the WarGames match, a team-based steel cage match where the roofless cage surrounds two rings placed side by side, and as a result, it was the fifth Survivor Series to not feature a traditional Survivor Series match, after the 1998, 2002, 2022, and 2023 events.

 This was the first Survivor Series to take place in Vancouver and WWE's first PPV event held in the city and venue since Rock Bottom: In Your House in 1998.
 It was subsequently the third Survivor Series event held in Canada, after 1997 in Montreal and 2016 in Toronto.
 This was also WWE's final main roster PPV and livestreaming event to air on the standalone WWE Network in most international markets and Binge in Australia due to its content merging under Netflix in January 2025, as well as the last Survivor Series to air on Peacock in the United States as ESPN's direct-to-consumer streaming service assumed the main roster PPV and livestreaming rights beginning in September 2025.

 Five matches were contested at the event, including two WarGames matches.
-In the main event, which was a men's WarGames match and was the main match from SmackDown but had involvement from Raw wrestlers, Roman Reigns, The Usos (Jey Uso and Jimmy Uso), Sami Zayn, and CM Punk defeated The Bloodline (Solo Sikoa, Jacob Fatu, Tama Tonga, and Tonga Loa) and Bronson Reed, while in the women's WarGames match, which was the opening bout and was the main match from Raw but had involvement from SmackDown wrestlers, Team Rhea Ripley (Rhea Ripley, Bianca Belair, Naomi, Iyo Sky, and Bayley) defeated Team Liv Morgan (The Judgment Day (Liv Morgan and Raquel Rodriguez), Nia Jax, Tiffany Stratton, and Candice LeRae).
+In the main event, which was a men's WarGames match and was the main match from SmackDown but had involvement from Raw wrestlers, Roman Reigns, The Usos (Jey Uso and Jimmy Uso), Sami Zayn, and CM Punk defeated The Bloodline (Solo Sikoa, Jacob Fatu, Tama Tonga, and Tonga Loa) and Bronson Reed, while in the women's WarGames match, which was the opening bout and was the main match from Raw but had involvement from SmackDown wrestlers, Rhea Ripley, Bianca Belair, Naomi, Iyo Sky, and Bayley) defeated The Judgment Day (Liv Morgan and Raquel Rodriguez), Nia Jax, Tiffany Stratton, and Candice LeRae.